-Yes, hiring authorities will be checking out your LinkedIn presence and verifying that your Facebook activity is not violating their corporate policies.
-But have you stopped to think about your Tweets or the content you’re giving a +1 on Google+?
+1. Your Digital IdentityYes, hiring authorities will be checking out your LinkedIn presence and verifying that your Facebook activity is not violating their corporate policies.
+But have you stopped to think about your Tweets or the content you're giving a +1 on Google+?
 Even the most realistic employer will need to assess your liability as a potential new hire.
 Therefore, your online activity must be sufficiently toned-down and presentable to a potential company—long before you enter the job market.
 If you've kept up a website on your middle-of-the-night gaming habit or constantly Tweeted your distaste for political candidates, these items can offend hiring managers—and cause them to rethink bringing you in for an interview.

 2. Your HonestyStruggling to hide gaps in your work history on your resume?
 Failing to mention that new job you just took (that isn't working out)?
 White lies or sins of omission on your resume and in your interviews will come back to haunt you in more than one way.
-If interviewers don’t catch these items during the resume screening process, there’s still a chance that your background check will reveal all.
+If interviewers don't catch these items during the resume screening process, there's still a chance that your background check will reveal all.
 Even after you're hired, your record of impeccable service won't make up for less-than-forthright stories on your resume or LinkedIn Profile.
 Stories abound of high-profile executives, entertainment professionals, and sports coaches who attended college but didn't graduate—and who paid the price for fudging these resume details years down the road.

 3. Your AccessibilityAre you open enough on LinkedIn that others can contact you?
 Or, did you forget to make your email address (and possibly mobile number) visible to other users?
 Here are best practices for ensuring you're more easily reached on LinkedIn:

 - From the “Edit Profile" menu, look under the box with your name and headline for “Edit Contact Info."
 Here, you can fill in your email address and phone numbers—but don't stop there!
 Also, add your email address to your Summary section, which will make it easier for users outside your network to contact you.